SergiPerez73/Spotify/README.md

 Each execution will save some information from the metrics obtained through the training.
 Each iteration that a test is done, it is analyzed the accuracy and the loss from the full training and test subset.

-This metrics will be shown as plots at the end of the training and will also be saved to be visualized with tensorboard on the `run_ssrm_pt` folder.
+This metrics will be shown as plots at the end of the training and will also be saved to be visualized with Tensorboard on the `run_ssrm_pt` folder.

 ## 4. State of the art